Huber-group-EMBL/CSAMA_website/content/registration.md

 If you are unsure about the VAT, please check the section “Should I pay VAT?” below or ask us at info[at]bioconductor.eu.

-**NOTE:** If you pay through PayPal from your personal bank account you must pay the 22% additional VAT.
+**NOTE:** If you pay from your personal bank account you must pay the 22% additional VAT.
 If your institution is European and pays directly through PayPal or money transfer the registration is VAT exempt.
 For other information about VAT please go the “[Should I pay the VAT](#VAT)” section.

 Italian participants payed by Italian institutions (PA) or private companies, should ask for the “fattura elettronica” unless they pay on a personal basis.